Ayon-SSP/Backend-Dev/Frontend-Dev/css.md

   display: flex | inline-flex;
 }
 ```
+1. flex: takes all the available space
-1. inline: inline display, no height and width.
+2. inline: inline display, no height and width.
+Examples of inline elements: <span>, <a>, <strong>.
-2. block: can define the hight and width, block element will start on new line, elements takes whole space.
+3. block: can define the hight and width, block element will start on new line, elements takes whole space.
-3. inline-block: does not start's on a new line, height and widht can be define. | takes only width that is needed.
+4. inline-block: does not start's on a new line, height and widht can be define. | takes only width that is needed.

 #### flex-direction
 ```css